Femia > Health Library > Pregnancy > Pregnancy health > Third-trimester nausea: Why it returned and how to find relief

 Vomiting is a common symptom of early pregnancy that affects around 8 out of every 10 women.
 Most often, it shows up around the 9th week and steps back around weeks 12 to 20.

 Throwing up in the third trimester affects a minority of pregnant women (around 3%), so while it’s rare and not as common as nausea, it’s not necessarily abnormal.
+Using a pregnancy app is useful and can help you track third-trimester symptoms.

 If you are experiencing vomiting, here are some things you can do for relief: